jellyfin/jellyfin-kodi/README.md

 **Important note about user collections/nodes**

 Emby has the ability to create custom nodes/folders for your Media, such as having a seperate folder for your "Kids Movies" etc. In Kodi this isn't supported, you just have "movies" or "tvshows".
 But...
 Kodi let's you create your own playlists and tags to get this same experience.
-During the sync the foldernode from the MB3 server is added to the movies that are imported.
+During the sync the foldernode from the Emby server is added to the movies that are imported.
 In Kodi you can browse to Movie library --> tags and you will have a filtered result that points at your custom node.
 If you have a skin that let's you create any kind of shortcut on the homescreen you can simply create a shortcut to that tag.
 Another possibility is to create a "smart playlist" with Kodi and set it to show the content of a certain tag.

 At this point, please hold on to your feature requests and report bugs only.